Pacific Northwest residents are told to stay off the roads as ice coats the region

 The storm canceled or delayed flights, including in Vancouver, British Columbia, where heavy snow blanketed the city and snarled traffic, The Canadian Press reported.
 The city could get nearly 8 inches (20 centimeters) of snow by the evening.

 The storm hit the northwest corner of the U.S. as much of the rest of the country coped with bitter weather that in some places put electricity supplies at risk.
-More than 100,000 homes and businesses — mostly in Oregon — lost power across the country, according to PowerOutage.us.
-Customers in Texas and California also lacked electricity.
+More than 90,000 homes and businesses — mostly in Oregon — lost power across the country, according to PowerOutage.us.

 Freezing temperatures spread as far south as North Florida on Wednesday morning, said Bob Oravec, a National Weather Service forecaster.
 It was 12 degrees (minus 11.1 Celsius) early Wednesday in Atlanta, where thousands of students returned to school after icy weather Tuesday.